 I tend to eat more and drink more alcohol in the fall and winter months.
 Will this affect my psoriasis?

 Alcohol and key foods probably will not trigger a psoriasis flare.
 Though medical researchers have yet to prove that certain foods cause psoriasis flares, many patients report that eating certain foods seems to worsen their psoriasis.
 This, though, may be a coincidence.
 If you notice a regular connection between eating certain foods and increased skin symptoms, ask your doctor whether you can safely eliminate the suspect foods from your diet to assess any changes in your psoriasis.

-Alcohol binges are associated with worsening psoriasis.
+Alcohol binges are linked to worsening psoriasis.
 If you tend to smoke when you drink, you might be dealing yourself a double whammy.
-Evidence indicates that people who smoke tobacco products may be more likely to develop a form of psoriasis that causes pustules to develop on the palms of the hands and the soles of the feet.
-Researchers have also found a correlation between smoking and more serious forms of psoriasis.
+Evidence indicates that people who smoke tobacco may be more likely to get a form of psoriasis that causes pustules on the palms of the hands and the soles of the feet.
+Researchers have also found a link between smoking and more serious forms of psoriasis.

 Could strep throat and other winter illnesses affect my psoriasis?

 If you have psoriasis, an infection by bacteria and viruses can cause symptoms to flare.
 A strep infection, specifically, is a known trigger for guttate psoriasis, a form of the disease that causes red, droplet-shaped lesions on the chest, back, arms, and legs.